 Force Feeding: Javert shoves food down Erik's mouth when the boy refuses to eat.

-Foregone Conclusion: Erik running away from home, the horrors in Persia, Nadir's exile, the events at the Opera House, etc. The majority of Erik's youth in general - anyone familiar with the original tale knows it will not end well.
+Foregone Conclusion: Erik running away from home, the horrors in Persia, Nadir's exile, the events at the Opera House, etc. The majority of Erik's youth in general - anyone familiar with the original tale knows that, however good it might currently be, it will not end well.

 Heel Realization: After Erik is nearly killed by an angry mob, his mother realizes what a terrible mother she's been and resolves to be better in the future.
 Unfortunately, he runs away before she gets the chance.